jessecusack/scientific-workflow/macOS_setup.md

 [More options detailed here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

+At this point I might add an alias to `~/.zshrc` for convenience, e.g.

+    alias jlab="jupyter lab"

 ### Step 2.2 - install Julia and R kernels

 If you installed Julia or R via `brew install --cask` above, then you need to install the jupyter kernel for these languages.